Azure-Samples/iot-edge-proficy-historian/README.md

 ## /src
 This folder contains the C# Proficy Historian module source file (GatewayModule.cs).

+## /tests
+This folder contains unittests for the module.
+All should pass after building the module first.
+To run the tests, please open up in Visual Studio and just run the tests.

 # Building the Module
 To build the module, open up the solution in Visual Studio and run the build command.